bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Ruben Somsen: 00:15:53

-Are you saying that counterparty doesn't have colored coins?
+Are you saying that Counterparty doesn't have colored coins?
 Because I think technically they do, you could issue coins.

 Sjors Provoost: 00:16:00